swan28pande/Codemi/README.md

 # Leetcode clone

-This is a leetcode clone where users can signup, view peoblems and submit their solutions
+This is a leetcode clone where users can signup, view problems and submit their solutions